Ian Riccaboni

-Ian Riccaboni (born January 13, 1987) is an American sportscaster and author, currently signed to Ring of Honor.
+Ian Riccaboni (born January 13, 1987) is an American professional wrestling commentator, sports broadcaster, author, and politician.
+He is signed to New Japan Pro-Wrestling (English commentator), Ring of Honor (as play-by-play commentator) and All Elite Wrestling (as back-up commentator).

-Personal life
+Early life and education

 Riccaboni was born January 13, 1987, in Allentown, Pennsylvania.
 He graduated from Salisbury High School in Salisbury Township, Pennsylvania, in 2005.
-He graduated from New York University (NYU) in May 2009 with a bachelor's degree in media and communications and in May 2010 with a master's degree in education management from the University of Pennsylvania.
+He graduated from New York University in May 2009 with a bachelor's degree in media and communications, in May 2010 with a master's degree in education management from the University of Pennsylvania and in February 2025 with a Master of Business Administration from Lehigh University.

+Career

 Riccaboni first appeared on television when he was cast in a 1996 KidsPeace commercial featuring former Major League Baseball pitcher Jim Kaat.
 Riccaboni spent his early summers as a batboy for the Allentown Ambassadors of the independent Northern League.
 A fan of professional wrestling from a young age, Riccaboni's mother would take him to professional events put on by World Wrestling Federation (WWF), World Championship Wrestling (WCW), and Extreme Championship Wrestling (ECW) in his native Allentown.

 During his first year at NYU, Riccaboni answered a casting call to be a part of a special to air on MTV called The Notorious BG, hosted by Gideon Yago with special guest Bill Gates.
 In early 2006, Riccaboni was cast for an MTVU commercial for their Best Music on Campus competition, competing on guitar, harmonica, and vocals.
 While at NYU, Riccaboni played baseball and was a Dean's Scholar, playing gigs around New York and NYU, including a gig opening for the cast of Spring Awakening at an NYU event in Gould Plaza.
 Riccaboni graduated NYU as the Class of 2009 president and received the President's Service Award.

 After graduating NYU in May 2009, Riccaboni pursued and completed a master's degree from Penn in education management.
 During his time at Penn, he returned to television, playing bass guitar as lead singer for the house band on "Hump Night with Kris Fried" on Service Electric TV 2.

-Riccaboni has been married since October 6, 2012, to his wife Sarah.
+Riccaboni has been married since October 6, 2012, to his wife Sarah, and they have two children.
 He resides in Salisbury Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.

-Broadcasting career

 Phillies Nation TV (2012–2015)

 Riccaboni began writing as a full-time contributor to USA Today-award-winning blog Phillies Nation in November 2011.

 In 2012, Phillies Nation began producing Phillies Nation TV and Riccaboni began appearing on the show, interviewing minor leaguers and Philadelphia Phillies fans, including Marc Summers and Tony Luke.
 In 2014, Riccaboni conducted a four-part interview with Curt Simmons for the show and in 2015 interviewed Brad Lidge and Bobby Shantz.

 In association with Phillies Nation, Riccaboni released a book, "The 100 Greatest Phillies of All Time" on September 15, 2015.